 Moisture is present in the air but it is the level of moisture that determines if it could is harmful or not.
 While high humidity provides ideal conditions for the growth of fungi, dust mites and bacteria; low humidity is responsible for the eye infection, dry skin, and rashes.
 It becomes important to maintain optimal levels of humidity within your workspace to ensure employees do not suffer from any of these infections.

 The air around us is always saturated with CO2, primarily as humans exhale this gas in considerable volume.
 While nature has a way of converting CO2 into oxygen through trees, it becomes difficult to maintain optimum levels of ambient gases while you are indoors.
 Constant exposure to high levels of such greenhouse gases can lead to hyperventilation, shortness of breath and dizziness.

 Now that you know what could affect the health of your employees, you can take necessary precautions.

 All you need to do is ensure proper ventilation in the office space to make sure that the indoor air is replaced with fresh air from time to time, and invest in certain smart technologies like office air purifiers.
 Air purifiers maintain the freshness of air inside your office and ensure that the overall productivity of employees is not affected by poor indoor air.

-Honeywell offers air purifiers that can combat indoor air pollution with specially designed HEPA and activated carbon filters.
-Furthermore, a Honeywell air purifier can remove over 99% of ambient air pollution in your home or office.
+We offer air purifiers that can combat indoor air pollution with specially designed HEPA and activated carbon filters.
+Furthermore, our air purifier can remove over 99% of ambient air pollution in your home or office.
 So, invest in air purifiers today and witness the change that comes with smart solutions.
 To know more, visit us at www.honeywellconnection.com.